techidaily/site-windows11/source/_posts/decoding-success-vs-failure-in-user-credentials-entry-on-pcs.md

 ![event viewer security logon event failed attemptjpg](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/event-viewer-security-logon-event-failed-attemptjpg.jpg)

  Similarly, for failed login attempts, review**Event ID 4625** .
 In the**Properties** dialog, you can find reasons for the failed login attempt and the affected user account.
-If you find multiple instances of unsuccessful attempts, consider learning[how to limit the number of failed login attempts to protect your Windows PC](https://www.makeuseof.com/how-limit-number-failed-login-attempts-windows-10/) .
+If you find multiple instances of unsuccessful attempts, consider learning [how to limit the number of failed login attempts to protect your Windows PC](https://www.makeuseof.com/how-limit-number-failed-login-attempts-windows-10/) .

  Below is the list of all nine**Logon Types** for logon events that you may encounter reviewing login events in Event Viewer: